na-na-hi/renget/archive/chastegenfaq.md

 - [Cellmate](https://www.qiui.store/collections/smart-toys-by-qiui) (Bio-Resin, remote controlled)
 - [BirdLocked](http://www.birdlocked.com/male-chastity-device/male-chastity.asp) (Silicone)

-And for knockoffs, AliExpress is popular, with sellers [CHASTE BIRD](https://www.aliexpress.com/store/1100522292), [FRRK](https://www.aliexpress.com/store/1102542076) and [Happygo](https://www.aliexpress.com/store/1101019036) being recommended for decent quality.
+And for knockoffs, AliExpress is popular, with sellers [CHASTE BIRD \(Note: May be dead\)](https://www.aliexpress.com/store/1100522292), [FRRK](https://www.aliexpress.com/store/1102542076), [Happygo](https://www.aliexpress.com/store/1101019036), and [Dream Of Her](https://www.aliexpress.com/store/1102016932) being recommended for decent quality.
 These knockoffs (especially for non-metal cages) often come with several ring sizes as well, where the name-brand only come with one.
 This can be better to see what your fit for the cage style is like.

 ***
 ###### Do you have any recommendations for a starter cage?
 I'd try starting with a knock-off of the KINK3D Cobra.
 These are usually called some snake-themed name like "Python" or "Mamba".
-Here is a link to the CHASTE BIRD version ([link](https://www.aliexpress.us/item/3256802955902733.html)).
+Here is a link to the Dream Of Her version ([link](https://www.aliexpress.us/item/3256803836685809.html)).

 It's a basic-bitch cage with little-to-no frills and cheap(er) knock-offs, so it will give you a feel for what you like or dislike about it, get sizing dialed in, and then go from there looking for a cage that has those features. (e.g. metal/bio-resin instead of 3D printed, special ring shapes, closed/open tubing, etc.) all without breaking the bank.
 ***